robertmartin8/PyPortfolioOpt/docs/Roadmap.rst

 - Risk parity
 - Optimising for higher moments (i.e skew and kurtosis)
 - Factor modelling - this is conceptually doable, but a lot of thought needs to be put into the API.
-- Monte Carlo optimisation with custom distributions
+- Monte Carlo optimization with custom distributions
 - Further support for different risk/return models

 1.4.0
 =====

-- Finally implemented CVaR optimisation!
+- Finally implemented CVaR optimization!
 This has been one of the most requested features.
 Many thanks to `Nicolas Knudde <https://github.com/nknudde>`_ for the initial draft.
 - Re-architected plotting so users can pass an ax, allowing for complex plots (see cookbook).
 - Helper method to compute the max-return portfolio (thanks to `Philipp Schiele <https://github.com/phschiele>`_)